 7. Avoid Contact With Anti-Skiers

 There are generally two kinds of naysayers.
 The first group comprises largely of snowboarders, some of whom still insist that their sport is cooler than skiing.
-To get them to shut up, remind them that most young guns in the Alps switched back from snowboarding to skiing about ten years ago – and that anyone who thinks otherwise must be seriously out of touch.
-Snowboarders are a fashion-conscious bunch.
-The idea that they are behind the times will render them mute for the remainder of the conversation.
+To get them to shut up, remind them that most young guns in the Alps switched back from snowboarding to skiing about 15 years ago – and that anyone who thinks otherwise must be seriously out of touch.

 The second group is predominantly made up of people (cowards) who have never tried skiing, but have deemed it too cold, too overpriced, and too dangerous.

 Firstly, yes it is cold (La Brevine, nicknamed the Siberia of Switzerland, holds the record for the lowest temperature ever recorded in Switzerland, a bone-chilling -41.8°C).
 But if it wasn’t cold there wouldn’t be any snow, would there?
 Besides, you don’t spend a ski holiday lying about naked in the snow – you take lots of exercise, protected by multiple layers of clothing.
 Getting too hot is usually far more of a problem than freezing.